May 11, 2026 - last day for the a-IPC™ exam with the current (2020) content outline

 The exam is being updated to reflect the results of a recent job task analysis (JTA), which ensures that the content accurately represents current practice in the field.

 A JTA is a systematic study of what professionals in the field actually do—the knowledge, skills, and abilities required for competent performance.
 It forms the foundation for the exam blueprint.
+For more information, see the JTA Report.

 Typically, every 4–5 years, or whenever significant changes occur in practice, standards, or regulations.